-6.2 In considering operating hours for outdoor dining, Council the City will assess:
+6.2 In considering operating hours for outdoor dining, the City will assess:

-- how close an outdoor dining area is to nearby dwellings and other noise sensitive uses - the size of the outdoor dining area.
+- how close an outdoor dining area is to nearby dwellings and other noise sensitive uses - the size of the outdoor dining area. - 6.3 The City may approve alternative hours of operation and size of area, to allow outdoor dining that will not have an adverse noise impact on the neighbourhood.

-6.3 Council The City may approve alternative hours of operation and size of area, to allow outdoor dining that will not have an adverse noise impact on the neighbourhood.
-Notes: Applications for extended operating hours will be subject to the same trial period process specified in Sydney Development Control Plan 2012 - Section 3.15 Late Night Trading Premises Management.
 Figure 10 - The arrangement of tables and chairs influences the noise generated from outdoor dining areas.